 One thing that my assistant showed me over the past few months is that a lot of emotional mood swings occur due to bad communications with friends.

-Lesson #4: Don’t count your chickens until they hatch
+Lesson #4: Don’t count your chickens before they hatch

-As the business owner then you’re prone to bouts of excitement when you hear great news.
-You’ll want to celebrate by partying and getting drunk and you’ll probably go all out a blow a lot of cash.
+As a business owner, you’re prone to bouts of excitement when you hear great news.
+You’ll want to celebrate by partying, and you’ll probably go all out and blow a lot of cash.

 Even though you know about lesson number 1, which is to stay grounded, you’ll happen to break it every once in a while.
-But what usually happens when you get that happy, is that you have a huge crash at the end.
+But what usually happens when you get super happy is that you have a huge crash at the end.

-The crash doesn’t happen because you partied too hard, but in my experience it happens because the good news that you thought you had, just went away.
-For example if a customer says they are going to do a million dollar deal with your company, don’t get excited until the deal is sealed.
-What I mean by this is that the contract doesn’t matter, all that matters is that you have the money in your bank account.
+The crash doesn’t happen because you partied too hard.
+It happens, in my experience, because the good news that you thought you had just went away.
+For example, if a customer says he or she is going to do a million dollar deal with your company, don’t get excited until the deal is sealed.
+What I mean by this is that the contract doesn’t matter.
+All that matters is that you have the money in your bank account.

-Be careful about counting your chickens before they hatch, as it will bite you in the butt.
-And if you want to take it to the next level train yourself to not even count them once they hatch.
+Be careful about counting your chickens before they hatch as it will bite you in the butt.
+If you want to take it to the next level, train yourself to not even count them once they hatch.

 It’s tough taking emotions out of business.
-Whether it’s getting screwed over or just being happy that you closed a big deal, emotions can easily get the best of you.
+Whether you feel bad because you got screwed over or happy that you closed a big deal, emotions can easily get the best of you.
 But if you are able to control them, you’re likely to make logical decisions and take your business to the next level.

-By the way, if you also have any ideas on how people can control their emotions, feel free and leave a comment.
+By the way, if you also have other ideas on how people can control their emotions, please leave a comment.